mimimiku778/Redmine-Markdown-Editor-Plus-CRX/README.md

 ## Future Features

 - **Image Display in Markdown Editor**: Proper display of uploaded images in the markdown preview by resolving relative paths to Redmine attachment URLs (`/attachments/download/{ID}/filename`)
+  - Implementation approach: Extract attachment IDs from Redmine's preview API response HTML and map them to filenames for remark plugin processing

 ## Related